 Our training and accreditation assessment for contractors

 If you would like more information about water fitting or to contact a member of the team please email firstname.lastname@example.org.

 The Connect Right campaign aims to prevent misconnections and raise awareness about drainage and water pollution amongst property owners, the public and professionals.

-For more information please see Connect Right or contact your local WaterSafe approved plumber.
+For more information contact your local WaterSafe approved plumber.

 Frequently asked questions

 What fittings are approved to use on the UK Water Supply System?